 Our services make up our long-term program.
 Each part helps make our families whole.

-The therapeutic program for the children includes individual and group therapy that seeks to repair the emotional and psychological damage caused by the violence perpetrated by someone who was supposed to be their protector in their own homes.
-A safe environment is created in which each child is able to freely express his or her feelings, and learn coping skills to deal with trauma and appropriate methods of communication that will break the generational cycle of domestic abuse.
+Our therapeutic program for families includes individual and group therapy that seeks to repair the emotional and psychological damage caused by domestic violence.
+A safe environment is created in which each child and mother is able to freely express his or her feelings, learn healthy coping skills and develop communication strategies to process and rebuild new lives free from violence.

 Through the generosity of individual attorneys and firms, pro bono legal assistance is provided on site to ensure the safety and legal rights of the mothers and children.
 If necessary, staff will assist and accompany the mothers to court.

-When they are ready to relocate to the larger community, they are encouraged to establish a support system in their new location.
+When families are ready to relocate to the larger community, they are encouraged to establish a support system in their new location.
 No matter where a Good Shepherd Shelter family may live, the staff are always ready to offer assistance in any way possible to help families make a successful transition.
 We offer community building events, hosting holidays at the shelter for current and former clients and offer current and former clients donations to support their family.